Jamaica–179th Street station: Station layout

+This underground station is identical to a typical express station, with four tracks and two island platforms.
+F trains serve the station at all times, and infrequent rush hour E trains also serve the station.
+The station is the railroad north terminus of all service.
+To the west (railroad south), the next stop is 169th Street for local trains and Parsons Boulevard for express trains.

-This underground station looks like a typical express station, with four tracks and two island platforms.
-To the east (railroad north) is a large storage and relay yard consisting of two levels with four relay tracks each, extending approximately .25 mi to around 184th Place.
+To the east is a large storage and relay yard consisting of two levels with four relay tracks each, extending approximately .25 mi to around 184th Place.
 This total of eight storage tracks gives 179th Street the highest peak terminal capacity of any station in the New York City Subway: 63 trains per hour, or one train every 57 seconds, although the station currently operates at a far lower throughput (only 17–18 trains per hour during peak hours).
 Terminating trains enter on one of the two northbound tracks, then relay to one of the two levels—the upper level if coming from the express track, or the lower level if coming from the local track.
 They then return on the corresponding track on the southbound side.
 Southbound trains may leave from either the local or express tracks, although F trains departing from the express track switch to the local track east of 169th Street.
 Outside of relay operations, the yard provides storage for four trains.
 It is estimated that the relay tracks east of the station can fit about 600 passenger automobiles.